samaj89/cw-temple/README.md

 This algorithm works well for small, simple maps, but there is a lot of inefficient travelling as the maps get larger and more complex.
 For now, focus is on getting a working solution, but may revisit later to try to find a more efficient solution.

+#### First pass at coding escape()

+The coursework specification says that getting to the exit should be prioritised over collecting gold, therefore my first pass at coding escape() simply finds the shortest path from the start node to the exit, picking up any gold that happens to be on that path.

+More online research suggests using Djikstra's algorithm to find the shortest path between nodes.
+As this algorithm finds the shortest path between the source node and all nodes in the graph if it runs to completion, my implementation stops once the shortest path to the exit has been found so as to avoid unnecessary computation.

+This implementation also required creating a Vertex class.
+There is one instance of this class for each Node in the graph, and allows the recording of the shortest distance needed to reach this node, as well as the previous node along the shortest path to the given node (this allows for reconstruction of the shortest path from source to exit once Djikstra's) algorithm has completed.

+As this solution finds the shortest path from source to exit, there is often plenty of unused time which could have been used to collect gold lying away from this path.
+I may revisit later to see if there is a way of diverging from the shortest path without running out of time.